Master of Engineering Leadership in Urban Systems (MEL)

 Applications open: January 1

-To study in January 2024, there are three application rounds:
+To study in January 2025, there are two application rounds:

 UBC Crest The official logo of the University of British Columbia.
 Arrow An arrow indicating direction.
 Arrow in Circle An arrow indicating direction.
 Caret An arrowhead indicating direction.
 E-commerce Cart A shopping cart.
 Time A clock.
 Chats Two speech clouds.
 Facebook The logo for the Facebook social media service.
 Home A house in silhouette.
 Information The letter 'i' in a circle.
 Instagram The logo for the Instagram social media service.
 Linkedin The logo for the LinkedIn social media service.
 Location Pin A map location pin.
 Mail An envelope.
 Telephone An antique telephone.
 Play A media play button.
 Search A magnifying glass.
 Arrow indicating share action A directional arrow.
 Speech Bubble A speech bubble.
 Speaker emmitting sound A speaker emmitting sound.
 Star An outline of a star.
 Twitter The logo for the Twitter social media service.
 Urgent Message An exclamation mark in a speech bubble.
 User A silhouette of a person.
 Vimeo The logo for the Vimeo video sharing service.
 Youtube The logo for the YouTube video sharing service.
 Future of work A logo for the Future of Work category.
 Inclusive leadership A logo for the Inclusive leadership category.
 Planetary health A logo for the Planetary health category.
 Solutions for people A logo for the Solutions for people category.
 Thriving cities A logo for the Thriving cities category.
 University for future A logo for the University for future category.